shadimotaali/Hybrid-Feature-Selection-and-Explainable-Machine-Learning-for-BGP-Anomaly-Detection/README.md

 ## 📂 Repository Structure

 - `datasets/`: Real-sample balanced datasets used for model training and evaluation.
-- `scripts/`: Python scripts for dataset preprocessing, feature engineering, and visualizations.
+- `scripts/`: Python scripts for feature engineering, and visualizations.
 - `results/`: Output metrics, confusion matrices, and SHAP visualizations.
 - `requirements.txt`: List of Python dependencies.